Brittney Griner Joins MLK Day March: "Glad to Be Home"

 Brittney was freed as part of a swap on Dec.
 8; President Biden agreed to release imprisoned Russian arms dealer Viktor Bout in order to bring Brittney home.
 Here's everything we know about her detention, sentencing, and release.

 Why Was Brittney Griner in Russia?

 Griner flew to Russia to play on the UMMC Ekaterinburg team.
 The 31-year-old has been a member of the Russian basketball team for several WNBA off-seasons.
 But this particular trip came at a tense time; Griner was detained shortly before Russia invaded Ukraine.
 The US State Department had issued a "Do Not Travel" advisory weeks earlier, citing the ongoing tension.

 The two-time Olympian might have chosen to play overseas during this off-season for many different reasons — including to earn some extra cash.
-WNBA players typically earn between $60,000 and $229,000, while NBA players can earn upwards of $40 million.
-According to an Associated Press report, "half of the WNBA's 144 players" went overseas during the 2022 off-season, with high-ranking athletes earning more than $1 million.
-WNBA athlete Liz Cambage said on NBA Today that she is able to earn "five to eight times more" by playing overseas.
+WNBA players typically earn between $60,000 and $229,000, while NBA players can earn upward of $40 million.
+According to an Associated Press report, "[a]lmost half of the WNBA's 144 players" went overseas during the 2022 off-season, with high-ranking athletes earning more than $1 million.
+WNBA athlete Liz Cambage said on "NBA Today" that she is able to earn "five to eight times more" by playing overseas.

-When Will Brittney Griner Be Released?
+When Was Brittney Griner Released?

 What Is Hash Oil?